rlopezherrero/GFTMasterBigDataUPV/exercise0_setup/README.md

 * Kibana: https://www.elastic.co/es/downloads/kibana
 * Jupyter: https://www.anaconda.com/distribution/

+**NOTE**: The architecture software will be installed when required in each of the exercises.
+There is no need to download or install them yet.

 ## Initial Setup

 * Install IDE
 * Download and unzip Maven
 * Download the code with any of these two options:

   1. Install GIT and clone the project
   ```
   git clone https://github.com/rlopezherrero/GFTMasterBigDataUPV
   ```

   2. Clone the course exercise repository: https://github.com/rlopezherrero/GFTMasterBigDataUPV (click on "Clone or download")